edgarhl-Load-Pull/ManuscriptID10302/README.md

 Center for Scientific Research and Higher Education at Ensenada (CICESE) Ensenada, Mexico

+José Raúl Loo-Yau
+Center for Research and Advanced Studies of the National Polytechnic Institute (Cinvestav) Guadalajara Campus, Guadalajara, Mexico

 Manuel Alejandro Pulido-Gaytan
 Department of Electronics and Telecommunications Center for Scientific Research and Higher Education at Ensenada (CICESE)